 Do Petunias Need Pruning?

-You must have noticed how, over time, your fabulous hanging petunia baskets suddenly look awful, with stringy, yard-long stems dangling limply down the side of the pot.
-The leaves are yellowing and the few colorful flowers hold onto the
+You must have noticed how, over time, your fabulous hanging petunia baskets suddenly look awful, with stringy, long stems dangling limply down the side of the pot.
+The leaves are yellowing and the few colorful flowers hold onto the ends of the stems like sailors climbing out of the sea on ropes tossed their way.
+This is especially maddening when your neighbors on both sides have petunia baskets brimming with bright flowers all summer long.

 Pruning petunias makes the difference.
 Do petunias need pruning?
 They absolutely do, and the difference between gorgeous hanging baskets and stringy-looking ones involves appropriate trimming of these plants.